Course Offerings 2024-25

 MAPP 400/6.0 Media and Performance Major Project Fall/Winter 2024/25

-MAPP 400 is a practice-based course that allows students to explore and produce various digital media projects by intersecting audiovisual productions and live arts through interactive, augmented and immersive media.
-In the first semester, students will learn practical theories and strategies for digital media production and performance to transform conceptual research into creative projects.
-The course will briefly introduce various theories, concepts and technical implementation for new media cinema, digital performance and multidisciplinary art projects.
-In the second semester, the course will focus on producing final major projects based on the material and investigations from the first semester.
-Students are not expected to produce creative outcomes that are limited to specific genres; they are encouraged to translate and expand their own artistic expertise and strengths by incorporating various digital media.
-By collaborating with students from various backgrounds (e.g., film, media, drama and music), they can push the boundaries of their creativity and intensify their expertise as digital media collaborators.
-NOTE Priority will be given to students in the MAPP plan at level 4 or above.
+This practice-based course allows students to explore and produce various digital media projects by intersecting audiovisual productions and live arts through interactive, augmented, and immersive media.
+Students will learn practical theories and strategies for digital media production and performance to transform conceptual research into creative projects.
+They will create projects that use digital tools to demonstrate experimentation and the expansion of their creative knowledge and skills.
+The second half of the course will focus on producing final major projects for the showcase, based on the material and investigations from the first half of the course.
+Students are not expected to produce creative outcomes limited to specific genres; they are encouraged to translate and expand their own artistic expertise and strengths by incorporating various digital media.
+By collaborating with students from various backgrounds (e.g., film, media, drama, and music), they can push the boundaries of their creativity and intensify their expertise as digital media collaborators.
+NOTE: Priority will be given to students in the MAPP plan at level 4 or above.
 Administered by the Department of Film and Media.
 There is a $100 fee for this course.

 LEARNING HOURS 228(36L;36G;36O;120P)